 Program Philosophy and Benefits

-Our mission at Valley Behavioral Health System is to be an organization that is valuable, accountable, and life-changing.
+The mission at our behavioral health rehab center is to be an organization that is valuable, accountable, and life-changing.
 We are dedicated to making each patient a priority as soon as he or she walks through our doors.
 We strive to ensure that everyone receives the exceptional treatment that they deserve.
-We promote self-awareness and personal growth by centering treatment on the patient alone.
+We promote self-awareness and personal growth by centering rehab on the patient alone.
 Patients have access to a variety of clinical professionals who are there to aid in treating each person as a whole.
 Working under the supervision of board-certified psychiatrists, our team consists of social workers, therapists, psychiatric nurses, educational and recreational specialists, and other mental health professionals who are ready to provide you with a full continuum of care.

 Treatment Options Offered at Valley Behavioral

-Upon arriving at our treatment center, the admissions process will begin with you and your child taking part in a comprehensive assessment with one of our qualified assessment specialists.
+Upon arriving at our rehab center, the admissions process will begin with you and your child taking part in a comprehensive assessment with one of our qualified assessment specialists.
 After the appropriate information has been gathered, the assessment specialist will consult with one of our leading psychiatrists in order to make a recommendation for the most appropriate level of care.
 Our care managers will then work with you to develop an individualized treatment plan that is designed to help guide you through the duration of your treatment.
-At Valley Behavioral, we implement a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
+At our mental health rehab center, we implement a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
 Examples of these various forms of treatment are:

 Individual therapy: Individual therapy sessions are held in a confidential setting where your child will meet on a one-to-one basis with his or her therapist.
 These sessions are held once per week, but additional sessions can always be added if your child needs or request them, or if the therapist believes that it would be beneficial to add them at various stages throughout the course of your child’s treatment.